MOHIT-GHUB/law-jurisdiction-ai/README.md

 ## 📄 License

 Built for a hackathon.
-Provided as-is for educational and demonstration purposes — **not legal advice**.
+Provided as-is for educational and demonstration purposes. **Not legal advice.**